unicode-org/cldr/docs/ldml/tr35-personNames.md

 #### Handle core and prefix

 A given field may have a core value, a prefix value, and/or a ‘plain’ value (neither core nor prefix).
 If one or more of them are missing, then the returned values should be adjusted according to the table below.
-In each cell, a ✓ indicates that a value is available, an ✖️ if there is none, and a → indicates when a value is substituted.
+In the three cells on the left, a ✓ indicates that a value is available, an ✖️ if there is none.
+In three cells on the right, the value of = means the returned value is unchanged, ✖️ means the returned value is “empty”, and anything is a description of what to change it to.

 | prefix | core | plain | | prefix | core  | plain |
 | ------ | ---- | ----- |-| ------ | ----  | -----    |